Matthew

 The symbolism of Jesus' entry into Jerusalem portrays him as the Son of David, Prince of Peace.
 More particularly, this acted-out parable portrays Jesus as the King of Peace.
 Jesus does not come to Jerusalem as if he were a glorious king seeking the adulation of the populous, nor does he come as a conquering king seeking vengeance.
 Jesus comes in peace; he comes to bring peace between mankind and God; he comes to break down the barriers that exist between the Creator and His creation; he comes that we may find a peace that passes all understanding.

-The welcome given to Jesus by the disciples and the pilgrims on the Jericho road that "Palm" Sunday all those years ago, is an example to follow.
+The welcome given to Jesus by the disciples and the pilgrims on the Jericho road that "Palm" Sunday all those years ago, is an example to avoid and to follow.
+Jesus is not just a prophet, for to welcome a prophet it to receive a prophet's reward.
 Jesus comes before us as the King of peace.
-Do we welcome him into our lives as the peacemaker between ourselves and God, or do we ignore him?
+When we welcome Jesus into our lives as the peacemaker between ourselves and God, peace is our reward.

 Discussion